rthonglyvong/jubilant-octo-guacamole/README.md

 Recommend using some type of Rest Client to test the endpoints.
 I used Advance Rest Client which is a chrome app extension.

+Note: Web app server will create tables on start up and drop all tables on shutdown